kbempah/COMP3/README.md

 **Oh side note**: I will be documenting some git help information here for easy reference as I learn how to use it

 - git help *command* -> Gets help on *command* from the manual pages
+- git diff -> shows items that have been modified but not staged/indexed.
+Essentially shows you the diff between . and staging area.
+- git diff --staged -> shows items that will be included in the next commit.